Updated: 2020-12-13 by

 - health insurance plans are sometimes canceled or changed without notice.

-A review of marketplace social media sites shows that frustration is all too common, and expectations for improvement in the new enrollment season are low:
+A review of marketplace social media sites shows that frustration is all too common, and expectations for improvement in the new enrollment season are low. hat can you do?

 Social media is a useful tool for more than just complaining about problems with a health insurance exchange.
 In many cases, it’s one of the best ways to get a direct response to a problem.
 Many exchanges respond to social media posts with speed and courtesy for one simple reason -- the complaints are public, and the exchanges want to protect their images.
 If you’re trying to solve a specific problem and can’t get someone at the exchange to talk to you, consider becoming a squeaky wheel on social media.
 Be clear, firm, polite, and persistent, and you may see some movement on your problem.